estifanosORP/BrandClassification/README.md

-# BrandClassification
+# Brand Classification

-### This project applies transfer learning to classify multi-class images.
-ResNet-152, VGG-19, and DenseNet-161 were used as the base models.
-The base models were then statistically combined to form the ensemble model.
+This project demonstrates the transfer of knowledge from three CNN networks (namely, VGG-19, DenseNet-161, and ResNet-152) pretrained on the ImageNet dataset onto a novel target dataset by finetuning the layers of the networks during the training phase.
+Additionally, an ensemble model that combines the networks trained via transfer learning is also proposed to further increase the classification accuracy of the base models.